wp-xyz/corona/README.md

 # corona
-Downloads daily accumulated case counts of the corona virus disease from the 2019 Novel Coronavirus COVID-19 (2019-nCoV) data repository by Johns Hopkins University CSSE
+Downloads daily accumulated case counts of the corona virus disease from the 2019 Novel Coronavirus COVID-19 (2019-nCoV) data repository by Johns Hopkins University CSSE, and from Robert-Koch-Institut, Germany.

-Plots the data as a function of time.
+- Plots the data as a function of time: confirmed cases, deaths, recovered, sick counts.
+Cumulative cases, new cases.
+- Estimates characteristic pandemic numbers: doubling time, reproduction mumber.

 ## Installation
 This repository contains Lazarus source files only.
 Please use Lazarus v2.0.6 or